jorisfalter/berkshirebot/readme.md

 ## Usage

 Each script can be run independently depending on which document source you want to work with.
-The demo application provides a web interface for querying the indexed documents.
+The demo application provides a web interface for querying the indexed documents.g